 See all problems of the 2006 Honda Civic.

 2006 Honda Civic engine died while driving.
 Customer states that the engine stalled and it was the dealers fault for when she had an oil change and they forgot to put oil in it.
 The consumer stated there were two more incidents where the engine slowed and was very sluggish and the vehicle had to be towed back to the dealer.
 The consumer stated the driver's side window was not closing properly, the rear passenger door seal was coming apart, the brakes, rear door weather strip, and tail light were all replaced.
-It was Friday, June 16, 2006 when this power window issue occurred.

 See all problems of the 2004 Honda Civic.

 Honda Civic hybrid: when outside temperature is very low and car is cold, the drivers side electric window does not roll back up after it has been rolled down.
 Once the car has warmed the window will roll up but this can take several minutes.
 January is very cold to be driving with the window down.
 I have taken the car in for service on another occasion that this occured but the Honda dealer stated that there was no defect found and, subsequently, made no adjustment.
-It was Jan.
-20, 2003 when this power window issue occurred.

 See all problems of the 2003 Honda Civic.

 The power window regulator failed early upon, within warranty.
 It was repaired by warranty.
 My power sunroof / moonroof has quit working, I have checked the fuses.
 I have always had a problem with the front brake rotors warping, part because of my fault I would assume and applying the brakes hard.
 Doesn\\'t help driving on highway 401 in toronto though.
 All in all, it has been a great car.
 I have 362,000 km on it now and she still drives like new.